-12:1+1 Classes (NYSAA and Regents assessments)
+12:1+1 Classes (NYSAA and Regents Assessments) Elementary

-·For students whose special education needs consist primarily of the need for specialized instruction, which can best be accomplished with a smaller student-teacher ratio (12 students: 1 teacher,+ 1 teacher aide).
+·For students whose special education needs consist primarily of the need for specialized instruction, which can best be accomplished with a smaller student-teacher ratio (12 students: 1 teacher + 1 teacher aide).

-12:1 +1 Classes (NYSAA)
+12:1 +1 Classes (NYSAA) Secondary

-- ·For students whose special education needs consist primarily of the need for specialized instruction, which can best be accomplished with a smaller student-teacher ratio (12 students: 1 teacher, + 1 teacher aide). - ·Extended Age range (16-21 years of age) with a focus on functional academics and worked-based learning.
+- ·For students whose special education needs consist primarily of the need for specialized instruction, which can best be accomplished with a smaller student-teacher ratio (12 students: 1 teacher + 1 teacher aide). - ·Extended Age range (16-21 years of age) with a focus on functional academics and worked-based learning.

-8:1+1 Classes (Regents assessments)
+8:1+1/8:1+2 Classes (Regents Assessments)

-•Class setting with a smaller student-teacher ratio containing students whose management needs are determined to be intensive, and requiring a significant degree of individualized attention and intervention (8 students: 1 teacher,+ 1 teacher aide).
+•Class setting with a smaller student-teacher ratio containing students whose management needs are determined to be intensive, and requiring a significant degree of individualized attention and intervention (8 students: 1 teacher

-Some classes include more than 1 supplemental school personnel assigned to the class.
+- +1 teacher aide/8 students: 1 teacher+2 teacher aides). - Some classes include more than 1 supplemental school personnel assigned to the class.

-6:1+1 Classes (NYSAA)
+6:1+1/6:1+3 Classes (NYSAA)

-- ·Class setting with a smaller student-teacher ratio containing students whose management needs are determined to be highly intensive, and requiring a high degree of individualized attention and intervention (6 students: 1 teacher,+ 1 teacher aide). - ·A focus on functional academics, acquisition of life-based skills, and worked-based learning.

-Some classes include more than 1 supplemental school personnel assigned to the class.
+- ·Class setting with a smaller student-teacher ratio containing students whose management needs are determined to be highly intensive, and requiring a high degree of individualized attention and intervention (6 students: 1 teacher, - +1 teacher aide/6 students: 1 teacher + 3 teacher aides). - ·A focus on functional academics, acquisition of life-based skills, and worked-based learning. - Some classes include more than 1 supplemental school personnel assigned to the class.